A matrix model of a non-Hermitian $\beta$-ensemble: Introduction

-in the \emph{j.p.d.f.} of the eigenvalues~\eqref{eq:EigDens1}.
-Thus, at leading order in the matrix size the local behaviour of the eigenvalues should not be affected by $f(\blambda).$
+and the factor $f(\blambda)$ in the \emph{j.p.d.f.} of the eigenvalues~\eqref{eq:EigDens1}.
+The function $g(\blambda,\mathbf{r})$ is positive-definite, see~Eq.~\eqref{exponent}, and the integral on the right-hand side of Eq.~\eqref{factor} does not vanish when the $\lambda_j$s coincide pairwise; therefore, we would expect that probability density of the eigenvalue distances $s = \abs{\lambda_j - \lambda_k}$ should be of $O\left(s^{\beta + 1}\right)$ for small $s.$

 The matrices~\eqref{eq:tridiagmatrix} can be thought of as the complex analogues of the tridiagonal model discovered by Dumitriu and Edelman~\cite{DE02}, the $\beta$-Hermite ensemble.
-An important difference, however, is that an arbitrary matrix in $\GL(n,\mathbb{C})$ cannot be reduced to the form~\eqref{eq:tridiagmatrix} by a similarity transformation, while a Hermitian matrix can always be mapped to a Jacobi matrix by applying an appropriate sequence of Householder reflections.
+An important difference, however, is that an arbitrary matrix in $\GL(n,\mathbb{C})$ cannot be reduced to the form~\eqref{eq:tridiagmatrix} by a similarity transformation, while a Hermitian matrix can always be mapped to a tridiagonal matrix by applying an appropriate sequence of Householder reflections.
+Indeed, Jacobi matrices are universal models of self-adjoint operators.
+If the matrices~\eqref{eq:tridiagmatrix} were normal, their Schur factorization would not contain a strictly upper-diagonal matrix, see~\eqref{schur} and~\eqref{exponent}; therefore, $g(\blambda ,\mathbf{r})=0$ and $f(\blambda)=1$.
+However, in general, the tridiagonal matrices~\eqref{eq:tridiagmatrix} are not normal and we would not expect to recover the \emph{j.p.d.f.}~\eqref{complex_ginibre} in a model of tridiagonal complex matrices.

+In a pioneering article Krishnapur \emph{et al.}~\cite{KRV16} introduced a novel approach to study universality in random matrix theory.
+Their idea is based on the observation that after scaling, a Jacobi matrix belonging to the $\beta$-Hermite ensemble converges as $n \to \infty$ to the stochastic Airy operator.
+It is not clear if similar approach can be used for the matrices~\eqref{eq:tridiagmatrix} to prove spectral universality in non-Hermitian ensembles.
+The reason is that, while a Jacobi matrix is uniquely associated to a set of orthogonal polynomials on the real line, there is no relation between the matrix~\eqref{eq:tridiagmatrix} and orthogonal polynomials in the complex plane.

 The classical theory of random matrices developed in the 1950s and 1960s by Wigner, Dyson and others~(see, \emph{e.g.}, \cite{For10,Meh04} for a discussion) is centred around three fundamental classes of ensembles, which correspond to the three types of associative division algebra with real coefficients, namely the fields of the real, complex and quaternion numbers.
-This classification is known as Dyson's \emph{threefold way}~\cite{Dys62e}.
-Typical examples are the the Gaussian Orthogonal Ensemble (GOE), Gaussian Unitary Ensemble (GUE) and the Gaussian Symplectic Ensemble (GSE); they are composed of real symmetric, complex Hermitian and self-dual real quaternion matrices, respectively, whose independent elements are normal random variables.
+This classification is known as \emph{Dyson's threefold way}~\cite{Dys62e}.
+Typical examples are the Gaussian Orthogonal Ensemble (GOE), Gaussian Unitary Ensemble (GUE) and the Gaussian Symplectic Ensemble (GSE); they are composed of real symmetric, complex Hermitian and self-dual real quaternion matrices, respectively, whose independent elements are normal random variables.
 The \emph{j.p.d.f.} of the eigenvalues is given by

 where $n$ is the dimension of the matrices and $\lambda_j\in \R$, $j=1,\dotsc,n$.
 The parameter $\beta$ is the dimension of the division algebra: $\beta=1$ for the GOE; $\beta=2$ for the GUE; $\beta=4$ for the GSE.
 Dyson~\cite{Dys62a,Dys62b,Dys62c} extended this theory to unitary matrices and introduced the Circular Unitary Ensemble (CUE), Circular Orthogonal Ensemble (COE) and Circular Symplectic Ensemble (CSE), which fall into the same classification scheme.
 Zirnbauer~\cite{Zir96}, Altland and Zirnbauer~\cite{AZ97} and later Due\~{n}ez~\cite{Due01,Due04} generalised Dyson's threefold way to include all Cartan's symmetric spaces.